 For more information on wrapping appliances and furniture with moving pads, read more here.

 STEP 5 – USING THE SCUFF SHIELD & UTILITY DOLLY TO MOVE HOUSEHOLD APPLIANCES

 Slightly lift up your refrigerator or appliance while simultaneously inserting New Haven’s Scuff Shield underneath.
+Moving refrigerator on laminate floor could be a difficult task.
 The Scuff Shield’s handle can then be used, if the floor is clean, to move the refrigerator across the floor The refrigerator or appliance can then be loaded onto a Utility Dolly, such as the SRTM66, and strapped to the dolly using a Mover’s Rubber Band.
 Watch as Scott White and Henry Gage demonstrate the use of the Scuff Shield and Utility Dolly.

 It is important while transporting your refrigerator and appliances that they remain as upright as possible during the move or severe damage can occur.

 For additional moving tips, visit our blog page https://www.newhaven-usa.com/blog/

 Watch our video gallery, at https://www.newhaven-usa.com/blog/videos/